Johnlon/spam-1/README.md

 # Objectives

-- I want to build something non-trivial with direct and immediate addressing capabilites for variety
+- :green_square::white_large_square::white_large_square: I want to build something non-trivial with direct and immediate addressing capabilities for variety
-- I want to use it as a vehicle for learning about lots of stuff including register files and other curiosities as well as instruction set design, some lesser known chips, and so on
+- :green_square::white_large_square::white_large_square: I want to use it as a vehicle for learning about lots of stuff including register files and other curiosities plus instruction set design, some lesser known chips, and so on
-- I originally wanted to be able to run at least the typical demo programs like Fibonacci, but that proved pretty trivial and was done in version 1a as a program on the logisim version - I want more than that now as h/w with out sofware is nothing
+- [x] I originally wanted to be able to run at least the typical demo programs like Fibonacci, but that proved pretty trivial and was done in version 1a as a program on the Logisim version
+- [x] I want to be able to run some games somehow - hardware without software is nothing (update: 2021 - I have the verilog hardware simulator running a Chip 8 emulator)
-- It will have an assembly language and assembler and hopefully some kind of higher language compilere
+- [x] I will write an assembly language and assembler
+- [x] I will create some kind of higher level language compiler
-- I want to simulate it first - verilog
+- [x] I want to simulate the hardware entirely first, using verilog
-- I want to build it physically, or a more likely a derivative (update 2020: it has turned out to be a distant derivative fo the original design)
+- [ ] I want to build it physically, or a more likely a derivative (update 2020: it has turned out to be a distant derivative of the original design)
-- Attach some output devices - eg a UART / tty that respects VT codes (or Graphics??)
+- [ ] I want to attach some output devices - eg a UART / tty that respects VT codes
+- [ ] I want to hook it up to a basic graphics output using VGA - stretch
-- I would like to extend it to play some kind of basic game (tbd)
+- [ ] I would like to extend it to play some kind of basic game (update 2021: I've got the simulator running a Chip8 emulator over the simulated UART onto a terminal)
-- I want to finally complete it during 2020 (please!!!)
+- [ ] I want to finally complete it during 2020 (please!!!  update 2021 : failed on this big time!)

 :star: Initially I wanted to do the tool chain a little differently to some of the other efforts on the internet!
 I want the assembler and any other code I write to to be more readily accessible and instantly usable to others without installing python or perl or whatever first, so I've wrote an assembler in google sheets!